I never would have imagined that medication and spirituality had anything in common.

 The study wasn’t randomized or controlled so generalization is limited.
 On the other hand you can’t randomly assign spiritual beliefs.
 That said, the results are intriguing.

 Quite likely, spirituality has the potential to effectively complement and enhance many different types of treatment.
-That’s why we’ve brought the world’s leading spiritual thinkers together for the 2012 Spirituality in Healing webinar series.
+That’s why we’ve brought the world’s leading spiritual thinkers together for our Spirituality in Healing webinar series.

 The series will show you how spirituality can help you connect more deeply with your patients and bring your clients a new dimension of healing.